Evaluating Competitiveness in UEFA's New Champions League Format: Introduction

 Ideally, the race for the prizes remains close, culminating in an exciting climax on the final day of the competition.
 According to the outcome uncertainty hypothesis proposed by \citet{rottenberg1956baseball}, if prizes are decided before the competition concludes, the remainder of the competition will not generate much interest.
 Indeed, both TV viewership and stadium attendance seem to be positively linked with outcome uncertainty \citep{forrest2002outcome, garcia2002determinants, perez2017factors, cox2018spectator, schreyer2018game}.
 Fan engagement is also expected to decline significantly once their favorite team no longer has a chance of winning any of the prizes \citep{villar2009sports, pawlowski2015competition, losak2024does}.
 Moreover, a team's level of effort is likely to decline once its prize outcome is determined, compared to when it is still in contention \citep{szymanski2003economic, page2009stakes, courty2024sports}.
 Finally, the integrity of the competition is another reason to avoid non-competitive matches \citep{ vanwersch2024grayness}.
 Collusive matches provide both teams with an incentive for match-fixing.
-Asymmetric matches have also repeatedly been linked to match-fixing \citep{Duggan2002, jetter2017good, Elaad2018, Caruso2009}.
+Asymmetric and stakeless matches have also repeatedly been linked to match-fixing \citep{Duggan2002, jetter2017good, Elaad2018, Caruso2009, feddersen2023contest}.
 Indeed, when the cost of missing out on a prize exceeds the potential cost of corruption, the team still in the running for a prize might be tempted to try to bribe its indifferent opponent.
-On the other hand, stakeless matches are prone to be fixed by bookmakers \citep{feddersen2023contest}.